csae1152/CassandraForBeginners/README.md

 3. Replication strategy: determines the replicas for each row of data.
 4. Snitch: defines the topology information that the replication strategy uses to place replicas.

+FAULT TOLERANT

+Data is automatically replicated to multiple nodes for fault-tolerance.
+Replication across multiple data centers is supported.
+Failed nodes can be replaced with no downtime.